Bait Tips

 SAND WORMS, BLOOD WORMS, INNKEEPER WORMS AND LUG WORMS

-Sand worms can be "caught" about 18" down near the high tide mark at the beach.
+Sand worms can be “caught” about 18″ down near the high tide mark at the beach.
 Innkeeper worms are found inside estuary and harbor areas.
-Lug and Blood worms can be purchased at your local tackle shop
+Lug and Blood worms can be purchased at your local tackle shop.
+See video above for more details on how to hook worms.

 Blood Worm